polygonben/Python-VHost-Fuzzer/README.md

 # Python-VHost-Fuzzer
-Simple python script to fuzz for subdomains on a website.
+Simple Python 3 script to fuzz for subdomains on a website.

 ## Installation